1696 Pierre Mortier Polar Projection Map on Two Hemispheres

 The Geography

 The geographical content of the primary hemispheres is drawn from the 1657 map of Nicolas Sanson (whose title is shared by the present work.)
 These do not constitute a world map per se.
-The polar projections end at 45º south and north respectively.
+The polar projections end at 45º south and north, respectively.
 The southern polar projection on the right is dominated by a massive southern continent, marked Terre Magellanique Australe et Incogneue (the southern and unknown land of Magellanica.)

 The northern hemisphere shows Europe north of central France and the Black Sea, Asia north of the Caspian Sea and Turkestan, and Spitzbergen and Nova Zemla are shown as partial coastlines.
 North America shows the Great Lakes in their unfinished, 'Sanson-type' form.
-The northern part of North America is shown including the Saint Lawrence River, Newfoundland, and the Canadian Maritimes.
+The northern part of North America is shown, including the Saint Lawrence River, Newfoundland, and the Canadian Maritimes.
 Hudson's Bay, Button's Bay, Baffin's Bay, and the Davis Strait are all shown, with numerous openings in the coastline suggesting the possibility of a Northwest Passage.
-Greenland is shown as a landmass contiguous with North America, and nearly connecting with Spitzbergen.
+Greenland is contiguous with North America, nearly connecting with Spitzbergen.
 Additionally, the North American landmass reaches westward to include the speculative Terre de Yezo, ou Iesso, which contemporaneous cartographers presented as beginning as the island of Hokkaido.

 The two ancillary hemispheres at top and bottom, focusing on Paris and its antipodes, did not appear on the 1657 Sanson.
-The 1658 Visscher (from which the decorative engraving was sourced) did have ancillary hemispheres but their contents differed.
+The 1658 Visscher (from which the decorative engraving was sourced) did have ancillary hemispheres, but their contents differed.
 (The Visscher map's smaller hemispheres were polar projections extending to the 50th degree of latitude.)
 We do not see a precise precursor to these hemispheres, although Mortier also included them in his Mappe-Monde Dressé sur les Observations de Mrs. De L'Academie Royale des Sciences, published the same year as the present work.
-While the geography of these projections does not match up precisely with that of the primary hemispheres - for example, they lack the massive Terre de Yezo - they do provide a global context for the main maps that might be lacking (given the absence of anything between the 45th parallels).
-The ancillary southern hemisphere also includes a rendition of Tasman's coastlines for Australia, Tasmania and New Zealand - albeit oddly close to the imaginary Magellanica.
+While the geography of these projections does not match up precisely with that of the primary hemispheres - for example, they lack the massive Terre de Yezo - they do provide a global context for the main maps that might be lacking given the absence of anything between the 45th parallels.
+The ancillary southern hemisphere also includes a rendition of Tasman's coastlines for Australia, Tasmania, and New Zealand - albeit oddly close to the imaginary Magellanica.

 The Allegorical Decoration